 Frequently Asked Questions

-Question: Who makes for a better family pet, the Yellow Labrador or the Fox Red Labrador?
+Which is a better family pet, the Yellow Lab, or Fox Red Lab?

-Answer: No one dog is better than another dog, it is more a case of why you would like a Labrador in the first place.
-If you are simply after a loving family pet, then either of them will be just as good as the other.
-If you want to show your pup in registered events, then because of the color prejudice described above, the traditional yellow Labrador may be the better choice for you.
+Neither coat color really matters when it comes to disposition with a family.
+It’s really about if the Lab is the right breed for you.
+You should consider why you’d like a Labrador in the first place?
+If you are after a loving family pet, then either of them will do just fine.
+If you want to show your pup in registered events, then because of the color prejudice described above, the traditional yellow Labrador is a better choice.

-Answer: Yes and no. Yes, he will always be a variant of red throughout his lifetime, he will not randomly turn into a black Labrador.
+Yes and no. Yes, he will always be a variant of red throughout his lifetime, he will not randomly turn into a black Labrador.
 However, when he is born he will appear much darker than he is.
 Then over the next few weeks it will become much lighter.
-Then it will change again, over the following few months, and this is the period where his color will darken into the fox red, sometimes dramatically so.
-The best way to determine what color he will be is to look at his ears, as this is the closest color resemblance to what his real coat will be.
+Then it will change again, over the following few months.
+This is the period where his color will darken into the fox red, sometimes dramatically so.
+The best way to determine what color he will be is to look at his ears.
+This is the closest color resemblance to what his real coat will be.
 Once he reaches the age of 2 to 3 years, his color will remain the same.

-Answer: No, despite the claims that this may be true, there is currently no evidence to suggest that he is related to the Vizsla in any way.
-The current evidence suggests that the Fox Red Lab is a purebred Labrador, who is simply a darker shade of the traditional yellow.
-The Vizsla is of similar appearance to the Labrador Retriever, and when he has the same color coat as the Vizsla it is easy to see why the two would be mistaken for one another.
+No, despite the claims that this may be true, there is currently no evidence to suggest that he is related to the Vizsla in any way.
+The current evidence suggests that the Fox Red Lab is a purebred Labrador.
+They are simply a darker shade of the traditional yellow.
+The Vizsla is of similar appearance to the Labrador Retriever.
+It’s easy to understand why people think this when the Vizsla has the same color coat, and a smaller but similar build.
+But ultimately, they are not related.

-The Fox Red Labrador, or the Ruby Labrador, or the deep yellow Labrador is a lovely pup, who is, quite simply, a ray of sunshine!
-He is not much different from the standard color Labradors, except in his coat pigment, but he is much rarer and difficult to find.
+The Fox Red Labrador, or the Ruby Labrador, or the deep yellow Labrador is a lovely pup.
+They are quite simply, a ray of sunshine!
+He is not much different from the standard color Labradors, except in his coat pigment.
+This pup however is much rarer and difficult to find.
 His coat is rich in color, and certainly makes a statement in the Labrador world.